I saw the movie, Wonderland, last night, starring Val Kilmer.

 Check out this stunning photo of John Holmes and his wife, Sharon.

-Sharon and John Holmes' wedding picture.
-They were married from August 1965 to January 17, 1983.
+John Holmes' wedding picture.
+They were married from August 1965 to

 I like this picture of Elizabeth Taylor.